MiDataInt/mdi/docs/commands/management.md

 ---
-title: install
+title: "Top Level Commands"
-parent: Command_Structure
+parent: "Command Structure"
 has_children: false
 nav_order: 10
 ---

+## {{ page.title }}

-Here is the rest of the inline help from the 'mdi' command - as you can see, the mdi subcommands apply to various activities that will be of interest to you:
+Here is the rest of the inline help from the 'mdi' command - as you can see, mdi subcommands apply to various activities of interest to you:

 ```bash
 $ mdi